My kids have always loved cereal bars. I never got it…they were too sweet for me.

 When we had to go gluten free, the options out there for this breakfast staple were pretty dismal.
 Not only were they atrociously expensive, they left more than a little to be desired nutrition AND taste wise.
 My kids couldn’t even go through one box.
 First, I couldn’t blame them!
 Secondly….they were not nutrient (or healthy) dense at all!

-Make your oat flour by whirring rolled oats in a coffee grinder, it’s easy and works great!
+- Make your oat flour by whirring rolled oats in a coffee grinder or blender, it’s easy and works great!

 I use this same dough to make my gluten free and vegan emapañadas!!

 Want some more kid-friendly breakfast ideas with wholesome ingredients?